DoD-Platform-One/bigbang/docs/developer/package-integration/helm-standards.md

 ## Big Bang Package Readme Generation

-Follow [this guide](https://repo1.dso.mil/big-bang/product/packages/gluon/-/blob/master/docs/bb-package-readme.md?ref_type=heads) for package readme.md generation
+Follow [this guide](https://repo1.dso.mil/big-bang/product/packages/gluon/-/blob/master/docs/bb-package-readme.md?ref_type=heads) for package readme.md generation.

 Note the Big Bang package README.md is separate from the README.md included as part of the upstream chart.
-See ArgoCD for an example, [Big Bang package README.md](https://repo1.dso.mil/big-bang/product/packages/argocd/-/blob/main/README.md?ref_type=heads) vs [upstream chart README.md](https://repo1.dso.mil/big-bang/product/packages/argocd/-/blob/main/chart/README.md?ref_type=heads)
+See ArgoCD for an example, [Big Bang package README.md](https://repo1.dso.mil/big-bang/product/packages/argocd/-/blob/main/README.md?ref_type=heads) vs [upstream chart README.md](https://repo1.dso.mil/big-bang/product/packages/argocd/-/blob/main/chart/README.md?ref_type=heads).

 Each package value in values.yaml should have a comment descriptor above the value.
 We generate the package README.md using a script that expects this format.
 The README.md will contain a table with default configurations and descriptors pulled from the comments.